joitapaul/Basic-Bakery-Shop/README.md

-# 🍰 Sweet Treats Bakery
+# 🍰 Sweet Treats Bakery using html ,css and javascipt

 Sweet Treats Bakery is a simple bakery shop website created to showcase bakery items and provide basic information about the shop.
 This project is designed as a beginner-friendly web development project.